 How do parliamentary salaries affect contributions for serving parliamentarians in the PCSS?

-PCSS member contributions for serving parliamentarians in the PCSS are based on the superannuation salary, which is currently $167,150.00.
+PCSS basic member contributions for serving parliamentarians in the PCSS are based on the superannuation salary, which is currently $178,610.00.

 For example, for a parliamentarian with no additional offices, the annual member contribution is:

-Note: A lower contribution rate of 5.75% applies to those with 18 or more years’ service.
+Note: A lower basic contribution rate of 5.75% applies to those with 18 or more years’ service.
 Additional member contributions of 11.5 per cent are also payable on any ministerial and office holder salaries.

 How will PCSS pensions increase in the future?